 Modify your fire pit for cooking

 Almost any style of open fire pit can be outfitted for live-fire cooking.
-All you need is a grill grate and a way to suspend it over your fire.
-Popular brands like Breeo and Solo Stove sell add-ons specifically designed for their fire pits, or you can purchase a post-mounted grill for suspending a grate over the fire.
-If your fire pit is deep and sturdy enough, you can also place a grill grate directly over the fire, though you’ll want to have at least several inches between the coals and your cooking surface.
-A few fire bricks can be especially helpful for dialing in your grate height.
-Or try a freestanding rotisserie, which will turn your fire pit into a spit-roaster.
+For single skillet cooking, try a stand like the Ember Cook Stand, which can hold a skillet and be placed right over coals.
+For multiple skillets and the options to cook direct on an open flame, you just need a grill grate and a way to suspend it over your fire.
+A few fire bricks can be especially helpful for this.
+If your fire pit is deep and sturdy enough, you can also place the grate directly over the fire, though you’ll want to have at least several inches between the coals and your cooking surface.

 Choose the right fuel